 Machine learning is increasingly used in various fields of medicine.
 Digital healthcare trends and artificial intelligence promise to lead to new achievements in the field of diagnosis and treatment of multiple diseases, in particular, cancer, which can expand access to medical care in the countries where the number of medical specialists is limited.
 Machine learning in medicine improves sensitivity in the process of detecting diseases, plays an important role in the decision-making process, and gives patients the opportunity for individualized treatment.

 Internet of Medical Things is a set of connected medical devices and apps within a computer network.
-Next year, the combination of IOMT and telemedicine is going to accelerate additional data collection focusing on the analysis of symptoms and tendencies.
+Next year, the combination of IOMT and telemedicine software is going to accelerate additional data collection focusing on the analysis of symptoms and tendencies.

 Wearable devices can be connected to various medical systems with all the input information processed and analyzed at once.
 Another field of application is remote controlling and location tracking sensors built-in medical equipment (wheelchairs, defibrillators, etc.).